 Despite physical travel agents remaining popular with certain demographics (such as more affluent members of society), this method of booking holidays is for many people a thing of the past- eschewing the physical for the digital.
 There’s just one problem: have we thrown out the baby with the bathwater?

-It’s true that booking a holiday online can be much more convenient than booking in store, allows you to carry out research in your own time and can make the booking process faster, it has its downsides.
-Customers are isolated in their buying process, removed from personalised assistance and can often be left with many unanswered questions and potentially not knowing where to start.
+It’s true that booking a holiday online can be much more convenient than booking in store, as it allows you to carry out research in your own time and can make the booking process faster.
+Having said that, it has its downsides.
+Customers are isolated in their buying process, removed from personalised assistance and can often be left with many unanswered questions, potentially not knowing where to start.
 This leaves the customer lacking confidence in making a final decision (and come to think of it, might explain why so many people turn to social media and review sites for reassurance…).

 This is where we turn the conversation back towards live web chat.